Coming soon!

 🪨 Foundation

 The Second Floor expands learning to the universal.
-Students cultivate the Mindset of Awakening (bodhicitta)through compassion practices and investigative meditation into the emptiness of identity.
+Students cultivate the Mindset of Awakening (bodhicitta) through compassion practices and investigative meditation into the emptiness of identity.
+Framework available; full course modules in development

 The Third Floor emphasizes transformation through imagination and cultural study.
-Students explore ritual, art, and symbolism as educational tools, while experimenting with imaginative re-centering, and opening awareness.
+Students explore ritual, art, and symbolism as educational tools, while experimenting with imaginative re-centering and opening awareness.
+Framework available; full course modules in development

-The golden roof represents Absolute Fulfillment (Dzogchen) —the spacious, open awareness realized with grace and ease.
+The Golden Roof represents Absolute Fulfillment (Dzogchen)—the spacious, open awareness realized with grace and ease.
 Here, all that has come before is integrated and concluded in the Mindset of Awakening, bringing study, retreat, and compassionate action into a lifelong path of education.
+Framework available; full course modules in development

 Entry Points

-Students may begin at any level of the curriculum.
-Some choose to start with online courses in the Foundation or First Floor, while others with prior experience may enter at later stages.
+Students may begin at any level of the curriculum appropriate to their background.
+Some choose to start with online courses in the Foundation or First Floor, while others with prior experience may work with instructors to enter at later stages.
 Retreats are recommended at points along the way but are optional, and students may elect to pursue shorter or longer retreats depending on their interests and background.

 Educational Approach